dhigley6/mle_fundamentals/soft_skills.md

 ## Communicating Concepts to Different Audiences

-- Decide on the most important things to communicate
+- Identify the key information and focus on that
 - Ground your explanation in the knowledge that your audience already has
 - Analogies between what you are explaining and concepts the audience already knows can greatly aide understanding where you can think of them
 - Use examples to solidify understanding